BitwodedSeleshiDemissie/BitwodedSeleshiDemissie/README.md

 - 🌱 Passionate about data science, machine learning, and full-stack web apps
 - ⚡ Skilled in **Python, JavaScript, React, Flask, SQL/NoSQL, ML frameworks**
 - 🚀 Deploy apps on **Render, Vercel, Heroku**
-- 🏎️ Formula 1 enthusiast
-- 🌌 Deep interest in space, exploration, astronomy, and the advancement of our civilization
-- ✨ Big fan of science, neural nets, and math

 ---

 ## 🎯 Interests